ri5hika/Rishika-Singh-Portfolio/README.md

 # Rishika-Singh-Portfolio
 Welcome to my personal portfolio website!
 This is a showcase of my work, skills, and projects — built with love, clean code, and curiosity.
 This project is a simple static website, built from scratch, hosted through Vercel.
+It supports both mobile and desktop view.

 ## About Me